Letter from the Chair to Residency Applicants

 Dear Residency Applicant:

 Since I became Chairman of the Department of Ophthalmology at Harvard Medical School in October 2003, I have undertaken a review of our residency education, both in terms of quality and breadth of experience.
-In addition to my efforts, the dynamic process of ensuring quality training is guided by Dr. John Loewenstein (Residency Program Director), Dr. Carolyn Kloek (Associate Residency Program Director), and the Chief Resident, currently Dr. Yewlin Chee.
+In addition to my efforts, the dynamic process of ensuring quality training is guided by Dr. Carolyn Kloek, Residency Program Director, and the Chief Resident, currently Dr. Yewlin Chee.

 Residents at the Harvard Medical School Residency Program in Ophthalmology receive superb training in comprehensive ophthalmology and all of the ophthalmic subspecialties.
 In addition, residents work with world-renowned faculty with specialized expertise, including ocular melanoma, macular degeneration, retinal degenerations, keratoprosthesis, diabetic eye disease, ocular surface disease, glaucoma, amblyopia, and ocular pathology.
 Moreover, the Massachusetts Eye and Ear Infirmary is the major tertiary care center for ocular trauma in New England and one of only two eye emergency departments in the country open 24 hours a day, seven days a week.
 Thus, the residents get excellent training in the medical and surgical management of ocular trauma.